yasirshabbir44/courser-registeration-nodejs/Readme.md

 # EasyNotes Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful API for Online Tuition system  using Node.js, Express and MongoDB.
+In this application user can register course and course can have multiple students.

 ## Steps to Setup